sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/audit-log.md

 # Audit Trail

-The JOC Cockpit holds an *Audit Trail* that keeps track of any REST API requests.
+The JOC Cockpit can be configured to write an *Audit Trail* that keeps track of any REST API requests.
 The *Audit Trail* includes information about user sessions and is not available from the JOC Cockpit GUI.

 The *Audit Trail* can be activated by administrators and is available from log files on disk.